Read our guide below about how to watch soccer on CBS Sports.

 The Europa Conference League will become the continent’s third-tiered tournament behind the Champions League and Europa League.
 Qualification for the competition is based on final league position in the standings and some domestic cups.
 The tournament is set to begin during the 2021/22 season.

-Similar to Netflix or ESPN+, CBS All Access is the company’s streaming service.
+Similar to Netflix or ESPN+, Paramount+ is the company’s streaming service.
 For $5.99 per month, or $59.99 annually, subscribers get access to TV shows, movies, and of course, soccer matches.
-All of the aforementioned soccer competitions are available on CBS All Access.
+All of the aforementioned soccer competitions are available on Paramount+.
 This means that you can choose any specific game you want to watch live or on-demand on Champions League or Europa League match days.

 How to watch soccer on CBS Sports